 Equipment is optional!
 Paddles and fins are recommended.

 How to get this workout – open the MySwimPro app to manually create a new custom workout.
-Type in the sets and intervals and then log it for free!
+Type in the sets and intervals and then log it on your watch or phone!

 - 1 x 200 Freestyle